 Why does NTFS for Mac need to be granted permission?

 In this age of the internet and malware, security is paramount.
-Since the release of macOS 10.13 (High Sierra), third party kernel extensions are restricted from loading by default and have to be permitted individually.
+Since the release of macOS 10.13 (High Sierra), third party kernel extensions are prohibited from loading without express permission from the user.

-How can I permit the kernel extension used by NTFS for Mac?
+How can I allow the kernel extension used by NTFS for Mac?

-During installation you will be notified if our kernel extension is blocked, and directed to bypass the restriction from within System Preferences.
+During installation you will be notified if our kernel extension is blocked by macOS security and directed to bypass the restriction from within System Preferences.